arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 ### `INNER JOIN`

+--{{0}}--
+Here, an `INNER JOIN` (and this is the default behavior of `JOIN` without any modifying words) finds matching grade data falling in the "Both Math and Language Grades" overlap section.
+This is often the data you want to capture, and if you're conducting research on the correlation between math and language grades, this is the join you want.
+If a student lacks one or the other grade, their data isn't useful to you, so you don't want it.

 Here, let's consider the left table to be **math\_grades** and the right table to be **language\_grades**.

 ![Overlapping circles with only the inner, overlapping part highlighted](media/inner.png)

 --{{1}}--
-An `INNER JOIN` (and this is the default behavior of `JOIN` without any modifying words) here finds matching grade data falling in the "Both Math and Language Grades" overlap section.
-This is often the data you want to capture, and if you're conducting research on the correlation between math and language grades, this is the join you want.
-If a student lacks one or the other grade, their data isn't useful to you, so you don't want it.
 The result of an inner join will be a table that only has rows of data for students who appear in both tables.
 If a student is missing in one or the other table of grades, that student won't appear in your result set.

 {{1}}
 An `INNER JOIN`, finds the data falling in the "Both Math and Language Grades" overlap section (highlighted in blue above).
 This is the most frequently used join type, and will result in a table with only the students who have both math and language grades.

+--{{2}}--
+An `INNER JOIN` shows up in code like this.
+Note that the word `JOIN` by itself means `INNER JOIN`-- you can use either in your code.

 {{2}}
 *****